HIV/AIDS in Peru: USAID Support

 Through USAID, Peru received $1.2 million in fiscal year (FY) 2009 for essential HIV/AIDS programs and services.
 USAID's HIV/AIDS programs in Peru are implemented as part of the U.S. President's Emergency Plan.
 Thanks to this support, Peru's health indicators-such as life expectancy, fertility rate, and infant and maternal death rates- have improved steadily over the past several decades.
 However, troubling differences exist, particularly between rural and urban populations, made worse by poverty and low education levels.
-Also, there remain to be significant challenges associated with enacting successful prevention efforts in Peru, in particular in the rural regions where there is limited access and where some communities do not even have a word for ‘prevention’.
+There are significant challenges associated with enacting successful prevention efforts in Peru, in particular in the rural regions where there is limited access and where some communities do not even have a word for ‘prevention’.